Blockchains-Princeton/COS-ECE470-fa2023/Project8/README.md

 ## Double check
 We do not provide any script for this assignment.
 You can double-check by following these procedures (which will be our grading procedures):

-1. Unzip your zip file by this command: `unzip -qq netid.zip -d netid`, make sure your code is in this directory: `netid/COS-ECE470-fa2022-main`.
+1. Unzip your zip file by this command: `unzip -qq netid1_netid2_netid3.zip -d netid`, make sure your code is in this directory: `netid/COS-ECE470-fa2023-main`.
-2. Run `cargo build`, which generates `netid/COS-ECE470-fa2022-main/target/debug/bitcoin`.
+2. Run `cargo build`, which generates `netid/COS-ECE470-fa2023-main/target/debug/bitcoin`.
 It is the runnable binary of your code.
 (Windows may have `*.exe`, and it's ok.)
 3. Run three processes of this binary and remember to give different ip/ports to them.
 For example, use these 3 commands:
 - `./bitcoin --p2p 127.0.0.1:6000 --api 127.0.0.1:7000`
 - `./bitcoin --p2p 127.0.0.1:6001 --api 127.0.0.1:7001 -c 127.0.0.1:6000`